 in many ways, including:

-- Automatically updates when data added, removed or edited
+Automatic updates when data is added, removed or edited

 With the power and flexibility of a